wp-plugins/jonradio-current-year-and-copyright-shortcodes/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install the *jonradio Current Year and Copyright Shortcodes* plugin and get it working.

-1. Use "Add Plugin" within the WordPress Admin panel to download and install this plugin from the WordPress.org plugin repository (preferred method).
+1. Use **Add Plugin** within the WordPress Admin panel to download and install this *jonradio Current Year and Copyright Shortcodes* plugin from the WordPress.org plugin repository (preferred method).
 Or download and unzip this plugin, then upload the `/jonradio-current-year-and-copyright-shortcodes/` directory to your WordPress web site's `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
-If you have a WordPress Network ("Multisite"), you can either Network Activate this plugin, or Activate it individually on the sites where you wish to use it.
+1. Activate the *jonradio Current Year and Copyright Shortcodes* plugin through the **Installed Plugins** Admin panel in WordPress.
+If you have a WordPress Network ("Multisite"), you can either **Network Activate** this plugin, or Activate it individually on the sites where you wish to use it.
 Activating on individual sites within a Network avoids some of the confusion created by WordPress' hiding of Network Activated plugins on the Plugin menu of individual sites.
+Alternatively, to avoid this confusion, you can install the *jonradio Reveal Network Activated Plugins* plugin.
-1. Insert the `[y]`, `[c]` and/or `[cy]` shortcodes as many times as you wish in one or more WordPress Pages or Posts; note the current WordPress restriction that no two Shortcodes cannot be placed "side by side", i.e. - `[c][y]` will not work.
+1. Insert the `[y]`, `[c]` and/or `[cy]` shortcodes as many times as you wish in one or more WordPress Pages or Posts; note the current WordPress restriction that no two Shortcodes cannot be placed *side by side*, i.e. - `[c][y]` will not work.

 == Frequently Asked Questions ==